-What is Scrutiny?
+What is scrutiny?

 Scrutiny is a process that ensures that decisions taken by the Council and its partners reflect the opinions, wishes and priorities of Manchester residents.
-Scrutiny is carried out by elected members, who understand and promote the concerns of the local residents who elected them.
+Scrutiny is carried out by elected councillors who understand and promote the concerns of the local residents who elected them.
 It is a process that looks to connect decision makers to local residents and involve local residents directly wherever possible.

 The committees do not make decisions, but try to influence those who do by considering the major issues affecting the city and making recommendations about how services can be improved.

 All Scrutiny meetings are open to the public and broadcast live on the internet.
 The agenda and reports, which say what the meeting is considering, are on the website five clear working days before the meeting.
 If you come to a meeting and would like to speak about any of the matters under discussion please ask the Chair if this is possible.
 This is entirely a matter for the Chair of the meeting.
 The meetings are held in the Council Chamber in the Town Hall Extension.

 What does it do?